Sargueil-CiTCoM/ipasuite-docs/docs/_sources/configuration.md.txt

     replicate (integer)
-    : id for the experiment and the given probing condition
+    : id for the experiment and the given probing condition this identifier, allows distinguishing the different replicates for a given condition.
+Must be unique for a given condition.
-    - arbitrary unique integer - this is an identifier, and not the number of replicate for the current probing condition.
-Each replicate must be on its own row

 If you activated «subsequence», you must also fill in `rt_begin_pos` and `rt_end_pos`:

-    rt_begin_pos
+    rt_begin_pos (integer)
     : Position of the first nucleotide after reverse transcriptase primer used for this sample

-    rt_end_pos
+    rt_end_pos (integer)
     : Position of the last nucleotide reachable by the reverse transcriptase (which is most of the time 0)